git/git.github.io/rev_news/drafts/edition-111.md

     + The [Oh Shit, Git!?!](http://ohshitgit.com/) website by Katie Sylor-Miller was first mentioned in [Git Rev News Edition #19](https://git.github.io/rev_news/2016/09/14/edition-19/).
 + [Securing Git repositories with gittuf](https://lwn.net/Articles/972467/)
-  by Joe Brockmeier on LWN\.net is a report of talk by Aditya Sirish A Yelgundhalli and Billy Lynch at Open Source Summit North America (OSSNA).
+  by Joe Brockmeier on LWN\.net is a report of a talk by Aditya Sirish A Yelgundhalli and Billy Lynch at Open Source Summit North America (OSSNA).
   The video of the talk [is available on YouTube](https://www.youtube.com/watch?v=eCSeIEdMbCw).
   [Gittuf](https://gittuf.dev/) was mentioned